Skip to main content

 Repository URLThis is the URL of the GitHub repository that contains the source code for the static website.

 Repository TokenThis is the GitHub Personal Access Token that will be used by the Azure Static Web app to authenticate to GitHub.
-This token is used to create a GitHub Actions Workflow file and also to set a secret in the repository containing the Azure Static Web App Deployment Token.
-This allows the subsequent step in the GitHub Action Workflow to publish the static website to the Static Web App.
+This token is used during provisioning to configure the repo integration.
+It must have admin access to the repo.

 ProviderThis is the source control provider that will be used to publish the static website to the Static Web App.
 In this case, we are using GitHub.